MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 - Minimizing data validation for quicker data processing might compromise data integrity, especially if inputs are malicious.

-- Using less entropy in encryption or hashing algorithms, for example on the initialization vector (IV), is more efficient but makes the encryption easier to crack.
+- Using less entropy in encryption or hashing algorithms, for example, on the initialization vector (IV), is more efficient but makes the encryption easier to crack.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased workload surface area.** Security prioritizes a reduced and contained surface area to minimize attack vectors and reduce the management of security controls.